 Next, add the dried chili peppers, cinnamon sticks, and bay leaf and lower the heat and let the spices simmer for a couple of minutes.

-Once your spices are tempered, add the marinated lamb to the skillet and turn the heat up to medium.
+Once your spices are tempered, add the marinated lamb to the skillet and turn it to medium heat.

 Let the meat and sauce come to a simmer, then pour in the water and cover the pan.